yuxuanyuan/yuxuanyuan.github.io/about.md

 <p>

 2015 - 2019,    PhD, the University of Western Australia, Perth, Australia

 <p>

 2012 - 2014,    Master, the University of Queensland, Brisbane, Australia

 <p>

 2007 - 2011,    Bachelor, Zhejiang Chinese Medical University, Hangzhou, China

 <p>

 <h3> Publications </h3>

 <p>
-# **Yuan Y**, Scheben A, Batley J and Edwards D. (2019) Using genomics to adapt crops to climate change.
+1.  **Yuan Y**, Scheben A, Batley J and Edwards D. (2019) Using genomics to adapt crops to climate change.
 In: Sarkar A., Sensarma S., vanLoon G. (eds) Sustainable Solutions for Food Security.
 Springer, Cham, doi:10.1007/978-3-319-77878-5_5
+2. **Yuan Y**, Scheben A, Chan CKK and Edwards D. (2017) Databases for wheat genomics and crop improvement.
+Wheat Biotechnology: Methods and Protocols, Methods in Molecular Biology, vol. 1679, doi: 10.1007/978-1-4939-7337-8_18, Springer
 <p>

 My research mainly focuses on genome assembly, genetic variations and the pop-gen.